MarkusG/setter/notes.md

 the shadings.
 I am predicting (hoping, really) that this will be as simple as binning the saturations of the center of each shape.
 I look forward to finding out if that prediction is correct.

+Saturation thresholding does an okay job, but not quite good enough.
+Inspecting the images manually leads me to believe it should work, so maybe we need more pre-processing or there's an issue with how it's sampling the center pixels.
+And it seems like the color detection is getting less reliable too depending on ambient conditions.
+We've made some progress, but there are still some consistency issues to work out.